kaitlinnewson/carto2019/content/events.en.md

 - [From Staybridge Suites](https://goo.gl/gYrZB6); | [Return trip](https://goo.gl/8vVHpX)

 ### <a name="field-trip"></a>Field Trip
 Join us for the 2019 field trip!
-We will travel by chartered bus to the [Canadian Warplane Heritage Museum](https://www.warplane.com/) for a visit of the Museum, which includes a special behind-the-scenes tour!
+We will travel by chartered bus to the [Canadian Warplane Heritage Museum](https://www.warplane.com/) for a visit of the Museum, which includes a special behind-the-scenes tour and a [virtual reality exhibit](https://www.warplane.com/events/upcoming-events/event-details.aspx?eventId=133)!
 We'll finish the trip by visiting one or two of Hamilton's more iconic waterfalls: Webster Falls and Tews Falls.

 **Cost:** $20.
 Includes all transportation (but not lunch!).
 Field trip costs should be paid through the conference registration page.